brave-experiments/Mjolnir/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0- see the LICENSE.txt file for details
+This project is licensed under the Mozilla Public License 2.0- see the LICENSE file for details

 ## Acknowledgements